gbd77rc/esp32-iot-x509/docs/FirmwareDevelopment.md

 All 3rd party libraries are registered in the `platformio.ini` file, in the `lib_deps` setting.

+### PubSubClient

+The default buffer size in this library is really too small at

 All developed libraries are in the `lib` folder.
 By the time this published you should find the following in each sub folder.
 The `.cpp` and `.h` files that contain the library and a `readme.md` that will explain it.

 ## Development IDE